code-dot-org/code-dot-org/SETUP.md

 1. Install Node and yarn
     1. Node: `sudo apt install nodejs-legacy`
     1. yarn: `sudo npm install -g yarn@0.23.2`
-1. Befor running `bundle install`, make sure to run `sudo apt install ruby2.3-dev`
+1. Before running `bundle install`, make sure to run `sudo apt install ruby2.3-dev`
 1. Finally, configure your mysql to allow for a proper installation
    1. If you properly left all the default options blank, type `sudo mysql` to start it up
    1. Type `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';`